raysect/source/README.md

 * develop a ray-tracer that is easy for scientists and engineers to use and extend

-* the raytracer must be robust and high precision (double floating point throughout)
+* the raytracer must be robust and high precision

-The general development philosophy is ease of use > performance, but performance is not to be ignored.
+The general development philosophy is ease of use trumps performance, but performance is not to be ignored.

 Please note, this code is currently alpha quality and subject to significant change.